DarshilChauhan1/UnifyPay/README.md

 #### `pause`

-**Description**: Pauses collection for subscription by ID
+**Description**: Pauses collection for subscription by ID.
+Pausing payment collection is often used to temporarily offer your services for free.
+This is sometimes referred to as a “grace period” if a customer needs additional time to pay or can’t pay for one or more billing cycles.

+**Note**:

-**Caution** This will not change subscription status to pause.
+`Stripe`: This will not change subscription status to pause.
 It just pause collection for that subscription.
 For more information, please read this [Stripe Pause Collection Documentation](https://docs.stripe.com/billing/subscriptions/pause-payment)

 - **Parameters**: